MatthewDuddington/octet/octet/README.md

 Save and load?
 Guards can move?

+Wednesday 26th, spent almost all day with assisting others rather than working on my own code oops!
+Assisted Pablo with debugging level instatiation loops and explained concept of arrays and indexes.
+Also assisted Pablo with interpreting and altering Nick's random positioning code to differentiate where the player, traps, guards and goal would be positioned at instantiation.
+I also helped him to work through the start of some code to read a few numbers form a text file.

+Assisted Delainey with debugging her file input loop.

+Nick assisted me by explaining overview of how to add new properties to a shader.

+TODO List (final 10 days)
+- Complete spawn of player and player movement
+- Spawn guards
+- Apply line of sight check to guards (basic functionality already within map cell)

 Door & Switch Ideas:
 - Suffix number eg. D1 and T1 would link together